conormcafee/mitso-marketing/src/pages/what-we-offer/strategy.md

   range of digital and sales tactics and actions to drive business growth.
 It’s important to assess your product and service offering as well as your online performance, to look at competitor activity and to understand how your customers behave in an online environment.
-We force you to assess your business honestly and subjectively and we’re not shy about it.
 listOfServices:
   - Service: Business development
   - Service: Market Research